dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 }
 ```

-Empty cases continue to fallthrough to the next case as before:
+Empty cases continue to fallthrough to the next case as before.
+This prints "one

-*This prints "one or two":*
+or two":

 ```dart
 switch (1) {